Custom House station: Custom House Engine Shed

 This engine shed was located to the east of the station and on the south side of the line.
-The three track engine shed was built in 1881 by the London and St Katherine Docks Company after a fire had destroyed an earlier wooden structure.
+The three track engine shed was built in 1881 by the London and Saint Katharine Docks Company after a fire had destroyed an earlier wooden structure.

 Early locomotives tended to be a series of second hand locomotives including some from the London and North Western Railway which tended to work passenger services on the Gallions branch and would have been seen at the GER station.
 The main duties undertaken by the shed's locomotives were shunting the various sidings, wharves and factories around the Victoria and Albert docks.

 In 1889 the shed passed to the London and India Docks Joint Committee following the merger of some of the dock companies.
 The dock company's locomotives stopped working passenger services on the Gallions Branch from 1903 and services were then worked by the GER although occasionally Custom House locomotives did help out.

 Six years later in 1909 the remaining dock companies were all merged under the umbrella of the Port of London Authority who became responsible for the operation of the shed and rail network in the docks.
 From time to time shunting locomotives from the Great Eastern (later LNER and British Railway) shed as Stratford were hired in to cover shortages.

 By the mid-1920s the locomotive stock allocated to Custom House consisted of: